 - when everything is defined, we provide a technical solution, bundled with an estimate of time and costs

-- if the customer decides to hire one of the experts, we have a private workroom where we post any relevant update about the project till completion
+- if the customer decides to hire one of the experts, we have a private workroom where we post any relevant updates about the project till the completion

-I worked in several agencies and online marketplaces, and this is the first time I see this kind of organized workflow, which in 98.9% of cases leads to a successfully completed project and satisfied customer.
+I worked in several agencies and online marketplaces, and this is the first time I have seen this kind of organized workflow, which in 98.9% of cases leads to a successfully completed project and a satisfied customer.

 Building relationships is a key factor at Codeable.
 Many clients come back to me more than one time a week to check projects and discuss new tasks.
-This is not limited to expert/customer relation, but I am in touch on an almost daily basis with the whole team to share experiences, improve my work and ask for bits of advice when I need.
-I really can’t imagine my life at Codeable without Jasmine, David, Raleigh, Giulio, Jordy and all others – thanks guys!
+This is not limited to expert/customer relations, but I am in touch on an almost daily basis with the whole team to share experiences, improve my work, and ask for bits of advice when I need it.
+I really can’t imagine my life at Codeable without Jasmine, David, Raleigh, Giulio, Jordy, and all the others – thanks guys!

 The community of experts